msayson/msayson.github.io/_posts/2019-05-27-financial-checklist-moving-to-us.markdown

 You'll need to bring your work authorization permit and passport with you.
 You can print out the application form at [https://www.ssa.gov/forms/ss-5.pdf](https://www.ssa.gov/forms/ss-5.pdf) and fill it out before going in to save time, or pick up a form to fill out when you get there.
 Some offices take appointments, which is worth checking out since that could trim a hour or so off of your visit.

-You can apply for a SSN as soon as you move to the US, and get a print-out with the number the same day, while the physical card can take up to two weeks to be mailed out.
+You can apply for a SSN as soon as you move to the US, and get a print-out with the number the same day, while the physical card can take two weeks to be mailed out.

 ## Setting up a US bank account and credit card